 Patricia G. Lange is an Anthropologist studying digital media.
 She is an Assistant Professor of Critical Studies (undergraduate program) and Visual & Critical Studies (graduate program).
 Her work focuses on technical identity performance, mediated communication, informal learning, and use of digital video to express the self and accomplish civic engagement.
-Her book, Kids on YouTube: Technical Identities and Digital Literacies (Left Coast Press, 2014) analyzes how kids are negotiating technical forms of identity and developing crucial new skills by participating on YouTube.
+Her book, Kids on YouTube: Technical Identities and Digital Literacies (Routledge/Left Coast Press, 2014) analyzes how kids are negotiating technical forms of identity and developing crucial new skills by participating on YouTube.
 More information about the book may be found on Facebook and in a four-part interview series conducted by renowned media scholar Henry Jenkins.
 Lange is recognized as an expert on YouTube, technical identities, and new media interaction.
 She contributed to several of the earliest scholarly works on YouTube, including The YouTube Reader, and Video Vortex: Responses to YouTube.
 Her current work focuses on how vernacular video genres such as rant videos stimulate and facilitate civic engagement.

 Lange released an ethnographic film entitled, Hey Watch This!
 Sharing the Self Through Media (2013), which represents a two-year diachronic investigation of the rise and fall of YouTube as a social media site.
 Recorded from a participatory, anthropological perspective, the film documents the excitement and challenges of the arrival of vernacular video to the web, and includes diverse and poignant conversations with YouTubers in several cities including Minneapolis, Los Angeles, New York City, San Francisco, Santa Monica, San Diego, Philadelphia, Marietta, Georgia and Toronto.
 Her film was selected for screening in Paris at Ethnografilm, an international film festival showcasing ethnographic and academic films that visually depict social worlds.
 The trailer is available for viewing on Vimeo and YouTube.

 Lange received her master’s and Ph.D. in Anthropology from the University of Michigan.
 She received her master’s in International Policy Studies and her undergraduate degree in History from Stanford University.